Jowan-Spooner/Godot-Plugin-Documentation/README.md

   These are easy to integrate into your code.
 Just have a look at the DocumentationViewer scene.
   You can also easily add the documentation tree to an existing tree you have (like dialogic).

+## What it can

+The markdown parser was built on fenix-hubs markdown parser. [(FenixHub)](https://github.com/fenix-hub/godot-engine.file-editor)
+It can show:
+  - Headings 1-5, customizable styles
+  - **Bold**
+  - __Underlined__
+  - *Italic*
+  - `Mono`
+  - ~~strikethrough~~
+  - Links (also links to sections)
+  - Images, if they are contained in the Contents folder (or a subfolder)

+### Links
+Links can be quite compley:
+  - If they go to an outside website, they will be opened in the browser.
+  - If they go to a file in the Contents folder on github, it will try to open the corresponding file in the Content folder.
+    E.g.: "https://github.com/Jowan-Spooner/dialogic/blob/plugin-docs/addons/dialogic/Documentation/Content/Tutorials/Images/Event_Choice.PNG" will work just fine, because it is contained in the Content folder.
+Godot will look at "res://addons/.../Documentation/Content/Tutorials/Images/Event_Choice.PNG"
+    Through this, these links can work on github as well as in godot.
+  - If they are just text (a godot path), the viewer will emit a signal.
+    This signal can be easily interpreted as a open call, so that the page will be opened with the viewer.

+Images can also have both links from inside the Contents folder or their corresponding github links.
+This way images can also work both on github and inside godot.

+## What it can not

+Currently there are some things not possible to show, partially because I didn't add them yet, and paritally because the RichTextLabel isn't capable of doing so:
+  - ***Bold and italic at the same time***
+  - > Quotes
+  - Lines

 ## Background
 This was originally created for the dialogic plugin by emilio coppola.